 Baba was my first cat.
-I always fancied myself a "dog person," but I eventually learned that was a silly thought.
+I always fancied myself a "dog person," but I that is a silly thought.
 He was a stray and adopted me as cats will.
-I don't know how old he was, but according to the vet, he wasn't fully grown at the time I finally gave in and accepted the relationship.
-I forget exactly why I named him after a middle eastern eggplant dip, but the name suited him.
-It started a tradition of naming cats after food.
+I don't know how old he was, but according to the vet, he wasn't fully grown at the time I gave in and accepted the relationship.
+I forget why I named him after a middle eastern eggplant dip, but the name suited him.
+It started a tradition of naming pets after food.

 He was a large handsome long-haired cat, mostly white, with irregular grey tabby markings.
-An artist friend said he was reminded of the famous Zen painting of six persimmons.
+An artist friend said he was reminiscent of the Zen painting of six persimmons.

-My parents were visiting once.
 My apartment at the time was on the ground floor of a low-rise building and all the windows opened away from the parking lot.
-Nevertheless they said it was easy to tell when I had come home because Baba would get up and go to the door.
-He could hear my car and would wait there for me to come in.
+Once when my parents visited they said it was easy to tell when I had come home.
+Baba got up, went to the door, and waited there for me to come in.
 They never cared much for cats, but they liked Baba.
 When I met Jim, he announced that he had no use for cats, but Baba soon won him over as well.
 He was just that kind of cat.

 Baba's life was tragically short.
 He became ill and was hospitalized for several days.
 I begged the vet for a time to visit, but he died suddenly before it could be arranged.
 The vet was almost as devastated as we were.
 He had not been able to identify what the illness was and wanted to do an autopsy.
 I don't know if he did or not; I had no interest in the results.
 Baba was cremated and his ashes scattered in his favorite haunts outside our house in Reston, VA.